kevin-vancleave/RoboticArmControllerforDiagnostics/README.md

 # RoboticArmControllerforDiagnostics
-Repository of all source code and instructions for how to run our Robotic Arm Controller for diagnostics project for WUSTL CSE520S Real-Time Systems
+Repository of all source code and instructions for how to run our Robotic Arm Controller for Diagnostics semester project for WUSTL CSE520S Real-Time Systems under the teaching of Prof. Chenyang Lu.

 ## Install